NeoChen1024/KISS_TNC_LoRa/README.md

 I am aware that LoRa is not a reliable media, and lost LoRa might cause APRS packet being truncated, but it seems to work fine. (as long as one APRS packet fits in one LoRa packet)

+# On Air Format
+Same as AX.25, but 16 bit checksum is omitted.

 ## Credits
 BX4ACP for giving me advises